-Thornton Primary School continuously strives to ensure that everyone is treated with respect and dignity.
+At Thornton Primary School we will continuously strive to ensure that everyone in our school is treated with respect and dignity.
 Each person in our school will be given fair and equal opportunity to develop their full potential with positive regard to gender, ethnicity, cultural and religious background, sexuality or disability.